mingruimingrui/data-loader-as-a-service-demo/README.md

-This repository implements implements data loading as a stand-alone service for model training.
+This repository implements implements data loading as a stand-alone service for roberta pre-training.

 Under the context of multi-gpu training, having data loading as a service comes with itself a number of rather nifty advantages and one big disadvantage.